-Why is Sunscreen so Important?
+Why is Sunscreen so important?

 Sunscreen prevents sunburn: Everyone loves the sun, but no one likes looking like a lobster.
-Bright red and painful, sunburn happens when your skin is exposed to too much ultraviolet (UV) radiation.In order to defend itself, your body displays a number of responses to prolonged sun exposure.
+Getting bright red and a painful sunburn happens when your skin is exposed to too much ultraviolet (UV) radiation.In order to defend itself, your body displays a number of responses to prolonged sun exposure.

 Sunscreen reduces sun damaged skin: When you repeatedly expose your skin to the sun, the damage starts to take a toll.
 You’ll find your skin looking dry, wrinkled, discolored, and even leathery.
-No matter how thick sun damaged skin might look, it’s actually much weaker than healthy skin, making bruising more common.
-Sun screen helps protect you from this type of damage.
+No matter how thick sun damaged skin might look, it’s actually much weaker than healthy skin.
+This makes things like bruising and cuts more common.

 Sunscreen protects you from skin cancer: Did you know that skin cancer is now the most common type of cancer?
-Skin cancer is caused by mutations in the DNA in our skin cells.
+Skin cancer is caused by mutations in the DNA of skin cells.
 These mutations are often caused by exposure to UV radiation.
 Sunscreen acts as a barrier between your DNA and the effects of UV radiation, keeping your skin cells happy and healthy.

 How Does Sunscreen Work?

-Sunscreen is such a useful skincare product because it acts as a barrier between our skin and UV radiation.
+Sunscreen is such a useful skincare product because it acts as a barrier between your skin and UV radiation.
 When you pick up a bottle of sunscreen, you’ll notice that it has the letters SPF followed by a number on it.
 SPF stands for sun protection factor, and is a great way to tell how effective a particular formulation is.
 There are two different methods a sunscreen can use to offer sun protection: chemical screening and mineral screening.

-Mineral sunscreens, on the other hand, use zinc oxide or titanium dioxide to block UV rays from reaching the skin.
+Mineral sunscreens, on the other hand, use non-nano Zinc Oxide or titanium dioxide to block UV rays from reaching the skin.
 Rather than being absorbed into the body, these sunscreens sit on top of the skin, making them a safer choice.

 Make Your Own Sunscreen with Shea Butter